-[1] Failure to comply with the regulations stated above will be deemed to be in violation of the Goizueta Business School Office of Information Services Acceptable Use Policy.

-[2] This policy does not govern recordings made for an instructor's own pedagogical or scholarly use, when such recordings are not to be made available to students.

-[3] Students determined by the Office of Accessibility Services to be entitled to record classes as an educational accommodation under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, including needed recording or adaptations of classroom lectures or materials for personal research and study, should provide the class instructor with a letter from OAS stating that recording will take place.
+- [1] Failure to comply with the regulations stated above will be deemed to be in violation of the Goizueta Business School Office of Information Services Acceptable Use Policy. - [2] This policy does not govern recordings made for an instructor's own pedagogical or scholarly use, when such recordings are not to be made available to students. - [3] Students determined by the Office of Disability Services to be entitled to record classes as an educational accommodation under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, including needed recording or adaptations of classroom lectures or materials for personal research and study, should provide the class instructor with a letter from ODS stating that recording will take place. - [4] The Emory speaker release form is available on request.